Honda EM5000SX - 4500/5000W Portable Generator With Remote Start

 Power & Run Time

-With a noise rating of 63 dBA (just slightly more noisy than an office), the generator features a simple traditional pull-start mechanism, but also a straightforward and intuitive electric starter (battery included).
-Moreover, to offer you even more convenience, the EM5000SX can also be remotely started (via the My Generator App).
+At a noise rating of 63 dBA (just slightly more noisy than a normal conversation), this generator provides the choice between a conventional pull-start mechanism or a no-fuss and convenient electric starter (battery included) for starting.
+For additional convenience, the EM5000SX may also be remotely started (via the My Generator App).

-Since the EM5000SX has a somewhat high THD (<10%), it is advisable to not use it for the powering of sensitive electronic devices.
+Due to the relatively high THD (<10%) of the EM5000SX, it is advised against using it for powering sensitive electronic devices.

 Outlets

-Additionally, it offers 1 DC outlet: there's a 12V 8A output with which charging your batteries is made easy.
+Additionally, it features 1 DC outlet: there's a 12V 8A output providing easy battery charging capabilities.

-This Honda generator features an L5-30R receptacle, enabling an easy RV connection via an L5-30P to TT-30R adaptor.
-However, it is still not quite RV ready.
-Besides, due to the featured twist-lock L14-30R receptacle, the EM5000SX is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.
+This Honda generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
+Besides, equipped with a twist-lock L14-30R receptacle, the EM5000SX is engineered to be transfer switch ready, enabling simple hookup to your breaker box to provide backup power for your home during blackouts.

 Portability